 Subject routeway

-Subject: rt
+Subject: Art

 Curriculum intent:

 At Unity we believe that effective Art and Design education is a life-enhancing part of a broad and balanced curriculum.
 We encourage children in a love of art, developing their skills and talents, and giving them an opportunity to express their individual interests, thoughts and ideas.